EmmaLimoli/matplotlib---pharmaceuticals/README.md

 ![bargraph for mice](https://github.com/EmmaLimoli/matplotlib---pharmaceuticals/blob/master/matplotlib_homework/images/Screen%20Shot%202020-07-14%20at%204.38.09%20PM.png)

-The Goal: The goal of this project was to analyze pharmaceutical data from mice to identify treatments that would be beneficial in cancer treatment.
+<strong>The Goal:</strong> The goal of this project was to analyze pharmaceutical data from mice to identify treatments that would be beneficial in cancer treatment.
 There were 10 different treatments that were used on the mice and I took the top four effective ones to determine the best option.

-How This Was Achieved:
+<strong>How This Was Achieved:</strong>
 There were two CSVs that I was given that had the data for the mice and for the study results.
 I merged these two CSV files on 'Mouse ID.'
 Once that was complete, I cleaned the data to ensure there were no duplicates.

 After that was complete, I decided to look through the statistics to gain a better understanding of what the data was doing.
 I used groupby to look at each individual treatment.
 Once that was complete, I created a dataframe to put the mean, median, variance, standard deviation, and the SEM to analyze.
 For each of the treatments, I could read the mean, median, variance, standard deviation, and the SEM to determine which one was the most effective.